-No Exercise Full Exercise
+No Exercise F Full Exercise

-Per Share \$ \$
+Per Share \$ 2.325 \$ 2.325

-Total \$ \$
+Total \$ 18 770 509 \$ 21 586 084

-We will agree to reimburse the underwriters for certain legal expenses in connection with this offering in an amount not exceeding \$50,000 and have agreed to pay Solebury Capital LLC a fee for certain financial consulting services.
+We have agreed to reimburse the underwriters for certain legal expenses in connection with this offering in an amount not exceeding \$50,000 and have agreed to pay Solebury Capital LLC a fee for certain financial consulting services.
 See "-Relationship with Solebury Capital LLC."
 Such reimbursement and fee payment are deemed underwriting compensation by FINRA.

 Shares sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the public offering price.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$1.395 per share from the public offering price.
 If all the shares are not sold at the public offering price, the representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-Artisan Partners Asset Management, its officers and directors and each selling holder will agree with the underwriters, subject to certain exceptions, not to dispose of or hedge any of their Class A common stock or securities convertible into or exchangeable for shares of Class A common stock during the period from the date of this prospectus continuing through the date 87 days after the date of this prospectus, except with the prior written consent of Citigroup Global Markets Inc. and Goldman, Sachs & Co.
+Artisan Partners Asset Management, its officers and directors and each selling holder have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of their Class A common stock or securities convertible into or exchangeable for shares of Class A common stock during the period from the date of this prospectus continuing through the date 87 days after the date of this prospectus, except with the prior written consent of Citigroup Global Markets Inc. and Goldman, Sachs & Co.
 See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.